 Human-in-the-Loop Validation

-Researchers reviewed, interpreted, and labeled topic clusters to ensure contextual accuracy and nuance—computational efficiency with human interpretation.
+Researchers reviewed, interpreted, and labeled topic clusters to ensure contextual accuracy.
+The algorithm found the groupings; humans determined what those groupings actually meant.

 Thematic Analysis